Lane Thomas Player Props: Nationals vs. Royals

 Lane Thomas At The Plate

-- Thomas has 55 hits, which ranks first among Washington hitters this season, while batting .293 with 16 extra-base hits.
+- Thomas leads Washington in total hits (56) this season while batting .290 with 17 extra-base hits.

-- Among the qualifying hitters in MLB, his batting average ranks 25th, his on-base percentage ranks 60th, and he is 65th in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 28th, his on-base percentage ranks 57th, and he is 54th in the league in slugging.

-- Thomas will look to extend his 10-game hitting streak.
-He's batting .381 with one homer during his last outings.
+- Thomas will look to extend his 11-game hitting streak.
+He's batting .273 with two homers over the course of his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.